LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Please!

 JSV: You see, we have here a seascape beyond a resort fence.
 The seascape is at the top of the canvas, on top of two asphalt roads crossing each other in the canvas' top middle.
 Now, obviously this black intersection looks quite like a black crucifix, doesn't it?
 And by the title we may now think that this is the artist, me, here trying to allude to, or represent, the Crucifixion of Jesus with this crossing.
-But . . . it represents the Crucifixion . . . aniconically.
+However, . . . it represents the Crucifixion aniconically.

 MA: . . .
 Aniconically!